chenzxlabhzau/GenOrigin/README.md

+# GenOrigin
-# GenOrigin: A Comprehensive Gene Origination Database on the Evolutionary Timescale of Life
+A Comprehensive Gene Origination Database on the Evolutionary Timescale of Life

 The origination and evolution of genes with novel functions are important to the functional studies of the genes.
 GenOrigin systematically infers the gene age of the 3,065,337 genes from 119 species in the timetree, and it provides the gene age based on the inferred branches and related publications.